xzilla/teleport/README.md

 the data even after running migrations and changing the source schema.

 Currently only source databases with Postgres versions >= 9.2.16 are supported.
+Teleport requires that all replicated tables have a primary key.

 ## Features